I wrote this story more than eight years ago now. Exactly how autobiographical it is, I leave up to you to decide...!

 The furry head turned.
 The squirrel's black eyes glittered at me impatiently.
 'I don't have time to piss about,' he said.
 'You called, I came, I can give you what you want.
 So, do you want it - or not?'

 I thought about the last few months I'd spent, and the baleful gaze of the blank pages.
 Well, I thought, why not?
 I took a deep breath, and opened the window.
-I saw the furry pulse quicken in his ribs as I reached towards him.
-Then, with a jump, he bit me.

 For a moment I looked down at my finger, hardly believing it, as the small punctures filled up with blood.
 There was a rumbling in my ears, like icebergs breaking, far away at first but quickly coming closer; the squirrel stood there on the window ledge, poised on his back legs, staring straight up at me, and as the noise became louder and the air darkened around him I realised I was going to faint.
 In the moment before I fell, his eyes were all I could see.